 Six Week Trial Membership

-Before you or your child can participate in classes, we will have you fill out a registration form.
+Before you, your child, or your family as a whole can participate in classes, we will have you fill out a registration form.
 There is no commitment at this point, it is just a way for us to have a signed statement of participation.
 After you have given consent for participation, we will allow you to join in class during the trial membership!

 The first week of your trial lessons are free of charge.
 We do this as a courtesy to all new students to let them decide if that initial interest in martial arts training with us fits their desires.
 We suggest loose-fitting, light-weight clothing.
 A t-shirt and sweat pants are common attire for the first few classes.
 After that first week has gone by, you can either sign up for a full trial membership or jump right on in to the main program!
 We have a number of options for enrollment when that time comes.